 The reasons for their appearance include:

-What are the symptoms of mouth ulcers?
+What symptoms accompany mouth ulcers?

-• discomfort in the mouth, discomfort;
+• discomfort in the mouth, unpleasant sensations;

-How to treat a disease in children
+How to treat the disease in children

 How to get rid of them?